mbarnig/Marylux-648-TTS-Corpus/README.md

 I imported the audio clips into Audacity and looped through the different tracks to listen the speech and to compare it with the text in the `metadata.csv` file, displayed in a text-editor.
 Some remaining errors have been redressed.
 At the end the database was ready for a final automatic quality check.

 ### Quality Check
 The final quality check was done with the notebook [TTS/notebooks/dataset_analysis/AnalyzeDataset.ipynb](https://github.com/mbarnig/TTS/blob/marylux/notebooks/dataset_analysis/AnalyzeDataset.ipynb) provided by [Coqui-ai](https://coqui.ai).
+This program checks if all wav files listed in the `metadata.csv` file are available and unique (no duplicates), calculates mean- and median-values for audio- and text-lengths, counts the number of words (...) in the dataset and plots the results.
 The next figure shows the plotted graph of the standard deviation between audio-lengths and character-counts.

 figure 7
 [std plot]()